InfoSeeking/Socrates/README.md

 #Ideas
 - Have the back-end store data in MongoDB to avoid messaging large datasets back and forth.
 When a user calls the API for fetching data, it will return the id of the record as well as the data-types and a SINGLE post to see what the data looks like.
 Then the user can choose which fields to analyze etc.

+#Issues
+- On Chrome locally there is an issue where ajax calls take 15-20 seconds.
+This does not occur in Firefox.